open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 * This workflow will publish the artifacts to maven central and will publish a GitHub release with release notes based on the change log.
-* Lastly, if there were any change log updates in the release branch that need to be merged back to the main branch, the workflow will create a pull request if the updates can be cleanly applied, or it will fail this last step if the updates cannot be cleanly applied.
+* Lastly, if there were any change log updates in the release branch that need to be merged back to main, the workflow will create a pull request if the updates can be cleanly applied, or it will fail this last step if the updates cannot be cleanly applied.
 ```